Linux Arbitrary File Write and Privilege Escalation with dd

 Install Debian on Android

 This is a minimalistic how-to to get a Debian environment running on almost any (rooted) android phone.
 I adopted the method here: http://www.saurik.com/id/10 to be more universal and added some new features.
-Preparing the Debian Image You will need access to a computer dunning a Debian based distribution to create the image for you phone.
+Preparing the Debian Image You will need access to a computer running a Debian based distribution to create the image for you phone.
 I used Ubuntu 10.04.
-To create the image you need to install a program called debootstrap....
+To create the image you need to install a program called debootstrap. debootstrap will allow you to create a mini Debian install in your image. ...

 October 7, 2010 · 4 min